pauljolsen/redhat-subscription-manager/README.md

-Delete system from RedHat Subscription Manager
+Delete a system from RedHat Subscription Manager
 =============================

 At Diligent, when a user deletes a virtual machine using our self-service portal, our API, or our Ansible